-- Sutter Middle School has room to improve in the area of the suspension rate, as indicated by the 2019 California School Dashboard. - 2.
-Our Students with Disabilities and Homeless students are disproportionately suspended. - 3.
-We will provide Restorative Practice training for staff and develop alternatives to suspension.
+- 1. Sutter Middle School has room to improve in the area of the suspension rate, as indicated by the 2022 California School Dashboard. - 2.
+Our Students with Disabilities, African American students, and Homeless students are disproportionately suspended.

 Academic Performance English Language Arts